-So many people in the world love the idea of self-improvement, but don't really want to do it.
-The truth is--it's so much easier to read a popular self-help book than go sit across from a psychologist.
+So many people in the world love the idea of self-improvement but don't really want to do it.
+The truth is, it's so much easier to read a popular self-help book than go sit across from a psychologist.
 It takes courage to be vulnerable in front of another person, even if that person's job is to help you implement and sustain positive changes that book knowledge alone cannot possibly match.
-The road to self-development is a life-long drive should you choose to venture out of your comfort zone.
+The road to self-development is a life-long drive, should you choose to venture out of your comfort zone.

 5. Gives you an appreciation for the people who never stop growing.

-Knowing how difficult it is to continue examining unhealthy or uncomfortable aspects of yourself gives you a profound respect for the people that continue making positive changes.
+Knowing how difficult it is to continue examining unhealthy or uncomfortable aspects of yourself gives you a profound respect for the people who continue making positive changes.
 It makes you realize how many people aren't challenging themselves to grow, and how complacency increases with comfort.

 6. Improves your ability to empathize with other people's suffering.